How Zunum Aero’s hybrid-electric planes aim to transform flight starting in 2022

 Taxify is now live in Paris to compete with Uber, Chauffeur-Privé and all the others

-Consumer pass genre flight could be the next industry that’s transformed by electric powertrains, and Seattle’s Zunum Aero wants to be at the forefront of that change.
+Consumer passenger flight could be the next industry that’s transformed by electric powertrains, and Seattle’s Zunum Aero wants to be at the forefront of that change.

 The Seattle-based company, which is backed by Boeing’s HorizonX fund and Jet Blue’s Technology Ventures, has a plan to change the fundamental economics of regional flight, and shift the economics of air travel on a path towards eventual fully electric flight.

-Zunum Aero’s plan to make this happen starts with its firs launch aircraft, a vehicle it revealed in full detail today, after sharing some information earlier this year.
-The first Zunum aircraft is designed for regional service, with seating for 12 passengers and a delivery window starting in 2022 for production vehicles.
+Zunum Aero’s plan to make this happen starts with its first launch aircraft, a vehicle it revealed in full detail today, after sharing some information earlier this year.
+The first Zunum aircraft is designed for regional service, with seating for 12 passengers and a delivery window starting in 2022.
 The economics are potentially game-changing, with operating expenses of around $260 per hour for the aircraft.

 With a max cruise stepped of 340 miles per hour in the air, a take-off distance of 2,200 feet, a total hybrid-electric range of 700 miles (which it hopes to scale to over 1,000 in time) and 80 percent lower noise and emissions vs. traditional regional planes, Zunum is position its airplane as the perfect way to light up under-utilized regional airports across the U.S., providing affordable and efficient commuter flights where economic realities have made running regular service impractical.

-“In the past, very intentionally we were quite about operating costs because it’s just shockingly low what you can get with an electric, so that you can get an aircraft of a size that could never compete with an airliner that can get you below commercial fares,” Zunum Aero CEO Ashish Kumar told me in an interviewing, citing cost per seat operating expenses of around 8 cents per mile.
-“That’s about one-tenth the operating cost of a business jet per hour.”
+“In the past, very intentionally, we were quiet about operating costs, because it’s just shockingly low what you can get with an electric.
+So that you can get an aircraft of a size that could never compete with an airliner that can get you below commercial fares,” Zunum Aero CEO Ashish Kumar told me in an interview.
+He put the cost per seat operating expenses at around 8 cents per mile.
+“That’s about one-tenth the operating cost of a business jet per hour,” he said.

-Kumar showed me a map of over 5,000 airports in the U.S. that are currently operating far under capacity, and explained that their goal is to change the face of air transport by maximizing the efficacy of this existing infrastructure.
+Kumar showed me a map of over 5,000 airports in the U.S. that are currently operating far under capacity, and explained that Zunum’s goal is to change the face of air transport by maximizing the efficacy of this existing infrastructure.

 The Zunum airframe is designed to work with the runways and airports that are already in place, he explained, and they won’t even require significant fuelling or charging overhauls thanks to the hybrid design.
 Their airframe is also designed to be easy for existing commercial pilots to get qualified on and use.

-Over time, the Zunum Aero craft (which should have a usable life on par with current commercial airplanes) is also designed to be adaptable to changing power source options: Zunum officially calls it a “hybrid-to-electric” aircraft, and it’s designed so that its onboard fuel tank can eventually be reduced in size and replaced with additional battery units, so that as battery tech improves, it could transition to a fully electric aircraft – even without having to invest in a new generation airframe.
+Over time, the Zunum Aero craft (which should have the same operable cycle limit as current commercial airplanes) is also designed to be adaptable to changing power source options: Zunum officially calls it a “hybrid-to-electric” aircraft, and it’s designed so that its onboard fuel tank can eventually be reduced in size and replaced with additional battery units, so that as battery tech improves, it could transition to a fully electric aircraft – even without having to invest in a new generation airframe.

 But what about the benefit to consumer?
 Kumar says that travel times could be dramatically reduced, turning the current 4 hour, 50 minute door-to-door trip to Washington, DC from Boston to a 2 hour, 30 minute trip, for instance.
 Plus, there’d be cost savings too, with a fare for that journey likely going for around $140, or about a third less than current commercial pricing.